Europe

 For entrepreneurs starting or acquiring a business in France.
 Requires viable business plan, Master's degree or 5 years experience, and €30,000 minimum investment.

-For young adults (18-30/35) from partner countries to live and work in France for up to one year.
-18 eligible nationalities.
+For young adults (18-30, or up to 35 for Australia/Canada/Argentina) from 16 partner countries to live and work in France for up to one year.

 Visa requirements can change frequently.
 This information is provided for general guidance only and should not be considered legal advice.
 Always verify current requirements with the official embassy or immigration authorities before making travel plans.
 Last updated: December 3, 2025